1) Will the FIRE program prepare you for a fire-fighting career?

 9) As a distance education (DE) student, is it possible to complete the FIRE program exclusively with DE courses?

-You should be able to find DE courses at Honolulu CC or at other University of Hawaii institutions for general education courses such as ENG 100, ICS 100 and group C or D.
+You should be able to find Distance Education courses at Honolulu CC or at other University of Hawaii institutions for general education courses such as ENG 100, Humanities and Fine Arts or Social Sciences.

-CHEM 105 was offered for the first time as DE in Fall 2011.
+CHEM 105 was offered for the first time as Distance Education in Fall 2011.

-FIRE courses such as 103, 119B, 119C and FIRE 280A involve hands on learning and are offered in class in the day time.
+FIRE courses such as 103, 119B, 119C, 152, 207 and FIRE 280B involve hands on learning and are offered in class in the day time.
 You may have to take these courses in person in a classroom at Honolulu CC.

-See the question on course waiver/substitutions as you may find substitutable courses offered through DE at Honolulu CC or other colleges.
+See the question on course waiver/substitutions as you may find substitutable courses offered through Distance Education at Honolulu CC or other colleges.

 10) What course waiver/substitutions are typically accepted?